grafana/grafana/docs/sources/features/panels/singlestat.md

 ### Gauge

-Gauges give a clear visuall.
+Gauges gives a clear picture of how high a value is in it's context.
 It's a great way to see if a value is close to the thresholds.
 The gauge uses the colors set in the color options.

 {{< docs-imagebox img="/img/docs/v45/singlestat-gauge-options.png" max-width="500px" class="docs-image--right docs-image--no-shadow">}}